Contact Us

 I enjoy posting reliable content and educating fellow Parkinson’s patients.
 Communicating with patients helps to cope better with this life altering disease.

-You will find below the link of the Parkinson Canada webinar (February 2025)
+See the link below to the Parkinson Canada webinar (February 2025)

 The relationship of a parent having a child with YOPD